 There are many seat configurations available, and this is really important.
 How many seat do you want, as the amount of seats you choose will have a great impact on the size of the hot tub you choose.
 If you prefer a 2 seat hot tub, a square model may be best; whereas if you prefer a 4 or 6 seat model you will probably need a larger shape, such as an octagon or possibly even a large rectangle.

-that you need a source of energy (Electricity/LPG-Propane/Natural Gas)
+Take into consideration that you need a source of energy

-close.
-These costs are obviously on top of your purchase price.
-Many
+with Electricity running close.
+These costs are obviously on top of your

-again your choice of placement might be determined by the source of
+location.
+Once again your choice of placement might be determined by the